NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 $E_{n}=-\left \{ \frac{\mu}{2h^{2}}\left (\frac{e^{2}}{4\pi \epsilon _{0}} \right )^{2} \right \}\frac{Z^{2}}{n^{2}}=\frac{\mu Z^{2}e^{4}}{8 \epsilon_{0}^{2}h^{2} }\left ( \frac{1}{n^{2}} \right )$

-Where signs are usual, and the u that occurs in the Bohr’s formula is the reduced mass of electron and proton.
+Where signs are usual, and the u that occurs in Bohr’s formula is the reduced mass of the electron and proton.

-For hydrogen atom:
+For a hydrogen atom:

 $\mu_{H}=\frac{m_{e}M_{H}}{\left ( m_{e}+M_{H} \right )}$